GreanBeetle/react-native-2020/README.md

 The goal is to stay on top of the latest React Native trends, components, libraries, features, and best practices.
 The topics coverd in these apps are:

 _TO DO: Add a list of applications included in this repository.
-So far there are two applications. (a) rn-starter, which covers a lot of basic stuff and (b) food app, which delves into more interesting territory such as Context, building an Express API, and managing In-App Authentication flows._
+So far there are (a) rn-starter, which covers basics, and (b) food, which delves into interesting territory such as Context, building an Express API, and managing In-App Authentication flows._

 * React Navigation 5
 * Authentication Flows